-Here is a story about and some pictures of a unique turkey vulture I "met" during the summer of 2009.
+Originally published April 13, 2011.
+This is a story about and some pictures of a unique turkey vulture I "met" in July, 2009.
 The bird unknowingly shared with me a good lesson in living life with adversity.
-As I'm experiencing some adversity myself just now, I was pleased that Katie's post reminded me of my brief acquaintance with a tough old bird, and the perseverance it demonstrated.
-Click on the images for a larger view.

 At 9 p.m. there was still a warm glow in the western sky though the sun had long since set and full darkness was only minutes away.
 Speeding east along the county road, a farm truck loaded with freshly harvested wheat was making the day’s last run to the elevator.
 The big GMC truck had only one headlight – a dim, weak headlight at that – and the driver was moving fast, trying to complete the trip while some twilight remained.